Oriflame/lumos/packages/config-webpack/README.md

 # Webpack Config

 Provides Webpack dependencies and configuration.
-Primarily used in unison with the [Lumos](https://www.npmjs.com/package/@oriflame/lumos) CLI.
+Primarily used in union with the [Lumos](https://www.npmjs.com/package/@oriflame/lumos) CLI.

 ## Extending config